August 11, 2023 - admin

-For many reasons, companies across all industries rely on colocation providers to house their enterprise instead of keeping it in-house.
+For one reason or another, many companies across all industries in King county-metro rely on Seattle colocation providers to house their enterprise instead of keeping it in-house.
 While the benefits may vary from business to business, some of the advantages are universal:

 - Increased time dedicated to revenue-generating endeavors instead of dealing with the management of the data center infrastructure (generators, UPS’s, cooling, network redundancies, personnel)